FMS8099 : Dissertation / Independent Project

 Students can elect to:

-Students taking the script/dissertation or film/dissertation option, these elements will be weighted 50:50.
+For students taking the independent project option, the two elements will be weighted 50:50.
 Students must achieve an average mark of 50% over both components to pass the module.

-Students wishing to choose the option to make a film will normally need to have passed MCH8003 Film Production or equivalent.
+Students wishing to choose the option to make an audiovisual piece will normally need to have passed Digital Storytelling, The Power of Film Criticism or equivalent.

-Students wishing to choose the option to write a screenplay will normally need to have passed FMS8353 Screenwriting.
+Students wishing to choose the option to write a screenplay will normally need to have passed FMS8353 Screenwriting or equivalent.

 Written work will allow student to demonstrate higher intellectual skills of understanding, analysis and evaluation.
 It will also allow candidates to practice personal research and information literacy skills.